-For the purpose of these graphs, 'sovereign bonds' consist of all sovereign exposures directly enable other activities to make a substantial contribution to an environmental objective.

-To comply with the EU Taxonomy, the criteria for fossil gas include limitations on emissions and switching to renewable power or low-carbon fuels by the end of 2035.
-For nuclear energy, the criteria include comprehensive safety and waste management rules.
+Enabling activities directly enable other activities to make a substantial contribution to an environmental for fossil gas include limitations on emissions and switching to renewable power or low-carbon fuels by the nuclear energy, the comprehensive safety and waste management end of 2035.
+For criteria include rules.